Panjab University Campus Students Council: Lack of a Student Constitution

+In 2023–24, PUCSC President Jatinder Singh included the adoption of a written constitution in his election manifesto.
+During his tenure, a draft student council constitution was submitted and accepted in principle by the university administration.
+A committee was officially constituted to deliberate on and finalize the draft.
+However, as of May 2025, not a single meeting of the committee has been held, and no further progress has been made on its implementation.

+Misuse and Non-Usage of Earmarked Funds

+Students have alleged that key welfare funds such as the Student Holiday Home Fund and Youth Welfare Fund, Student Council Fund for Trips and Excursions, collected annually through student fees, have remained either underutilized or misappropriated.
+The Student Holiday Home Fund, in particular, has drawn criticism after it was revealed that the university-owned properties in Shimla and Dalhousie have been in disrepair or inaccessible to students for years, despite continuous fee collection.
+Multiple student leaders have demanded audits and greater financial transparency around the usage of these earmarked funds.

+Campus Reporter: The Student Magazine

+The Campus Reporter, Panjab University’s official student magazine and yearbook, has also faced criticism for being largely non-functional in recent years.
+While it is intended to be a student-led platform for creative and journalistic expression, several student groups have pointed out that student participation is minimal, with editorial and content decisions often made without democratic involvement.
+Attempts to revive the publication have been sporadic and largely unsuccessful.

+Political Influence in Campus Events

+Another frequently raised issue is the selection process for Convenors and student representatives in university-sponsored events and festivals.
+Rather than being selected based on skill, merit, or past performance, students have alleged that convenor positions are often distributed based on political affiliations or proximity to influential student leaders.
+This has reportedly discouraged many non-partisan students from participating and has contributed to growing apathy in campus cultural and academic events.

 Council Presidents

 Since 1977, the Council was usually represented by students leaders of campus-based parties like SOPU (Student Organisation of Panjab University) and PUSU (Panjab University Students' Union).
 But in 2013, first time Congress-affiliated NSUI won the Council President's post new President of Panjab University Ayush Khatkar from (Jind, Haryana).
 In 2015, as another surprise, first-time PUCSC president from Shiromani Akali Dal (Badal)'s student wing SOI was elected.
 In 2016, Amritpal Singh, first SC presidential candidate in PU from Students For Society (SFS) gave an impressive performance with 2494 votes the first time in campus student politics due to its successful rallies.
 In 2018 Kanupriya was elected as the first female president of PUCSC, of Panjab University, from SFS.
 In October 2022, Aam Aadmi Party (AAP) students’ wing Chhatra Yuva Sangharsh Samiti (CYSS) candidate Aayush Khatkar became the President of PUCSC.